1 day a week

-Baseline testing recommended but not required.
-In the event an athlete does have a head injury, having baseline testing results on file allows BSF and your doctor to evaluate the injury and also accurately determine when an athlete can safely return to activity.
+Baseline testing recommended but not required for athletes 12+.
+In the event an athlete does have a head injury, having baseline testing results on file allows you and your doctor to evaluate the injury and also accurately determine when an athlete can safely return to activity.
 Click here for info.

-There’s a bigger picture to what BSF teaches skiers, when and why.
+There’s a bigger picture to what BSF teaches our athletes, when and why.
 BSF’s programs are consistent with the U.S. Ski & Snowboard's Long-Term Athlete Development (LTAD) Systems.

 What does that mean?
 We’re not focused on short-term success—and the hazards (and burnout) that often come with it.
 Instead, we follow LTAD plans that are individualized and based on science to make sure your child can maximize their long-term potential as a skier (should they wish to do so) and their enjoyment in the sport.
 We take into account a child’s development physiologically, cognitively and socially, as well as their experience skiing.

-90% all-mountain skiing.
 Play many sports, with active participation in coordination or balance-based sports.
-Play many sports.
-Active participation in coordination or balance-based sports.
 Participation in team sports build teamwork, ethics and fair play.

 This is the adventure stage: ride all terrain and explore the mountain.
-Comfortable grabbing over small jumps and exploring small rotations 180 to 360 in both directions.
-Beginning to explore simple rail features.
+Learning basic turn shapes and riding styles, riding easier moguls, tree runs and powder turns.
+Getting comfortable grabbing over small jumps and exploring small rotations 180 to 360, both front side and backside.
+Begin to explore simple rail features.

 Tactics are learned through self-discovery by riding around the mountain and adapting to different terrain.
 Skis challenging terrain or difficult snow conditions.